taatuut/shopper/README.md

 Shopper uses multiple tools to work with the order data: the `mongoimport` database tool for 'batch loading' and `Pymongo` driver to run a specific query in a Python script.

+Code was written on MacOS, mainly Python with a bit of bash code.
+Some alternative command prompt code for Windows is mentioned in this readme.

 ## Prerequisites

 * MongoDB installed local, version 4.4 or higher https://docs.mongodb.com/manual/installation/ and/or